b-cho/nlp-exploration/MeCab/README.md

 ## Installing MeCab (with UniDic) on Python3

-1. Run `python3 -m pip install mecab-python3 unidic-lite`, as described by the MeCab documentation on [pip](https://pypi.org/project/mecab-python3/).
+1. Run `python3 -m pip install mecab-python3 unidic-lite`, as described by the library documentation found at [pip](https://pypi.org/project/mecab-python3/).
 2. Install [Visual Studio 2015-2019](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0), as directed.
 3. ~~Download MeCab from [the MeCab website](https://taku910.github.io/mecab/#install).
 See [here](https://stackoverflow.com/questions/44829179/mecab-importerror-dll-load-failed-the-specified-module-could-not-be-found) for more information, especially the comment under the original question.~~
    1. ~~Make sure to select `UTF-8` as the dictionary encoding.~~